Category: Trip-planning

 • Specialty tackle (specific jigs, lures)

-• Fish taxidermy
+• Fish taxidermy or shipping

 Ask specifically: “Does the price include the fishing license for all anglers?” and “Is fish cleaning included?”
 These are the two items most likely to create surprise costs if not clarified upfront.